2026 Costa Rican general election: Electoral system

 The president of Costa Rica is elected using a modified two-round system in which a candidate must receive at least 40% of the vote to win in the first round; if no candidate wins in the first round, a runoff is held between the two candidates with most votes.
+Each presidential candidate shares the ballot with two vice-presidential candidates.

-The 57 members of the Legislative Assembly of Costa Rica are elected using closed list proportional representation through the largest remainder method from seven multi-member constituencies with between four and 19 seats, which are based on the seven provinces.
+The 57 members of the Legislative Assembly of Costa Rica are elected using a closed list voting system with proportional representation through the largest remainder method from seven multi-member constituencies which are based on the seven provinces, allocated seats based on population (in this election the constituencies varied between five and 18 seats).
+Overseas voters may cast ballots in the presidential election, but not for members of the Legislative Assembly.

 Presidential candidates

 The following table shows the candidates nominated by the eligible parties: